IntegralEd/rl-platform/shared/docs/April_11_Merit_Chat_MVP_Checklist.md

 ## Critical Rules & Restrictions
 - ⚠️ DO NOT modify production files without authorization
+- ⚠️ DO NOT create new assets or files before asking - they exist on another path
 - ✅ Development focused on `/clients/elpl/merit/merit.html`
 - ✅ Follow client layout structure rules
 - ✅ Maintain consistent UX patterns